 4. "I Think I'll Just Stay Here and Drink"

-Haggard’s greatest song of the 1980s rounds out his unofficial trilogy of barroom ballads.
-This time, he addressed the lonesome drinker with no where else to be besides his favorite bar stool.
+Haggard's most celebrated song of the 1980s rounds out his unofficial trilogy of barroom ballads.
+This time, he addressed the lonesome drinker with nowhere else to be beside his favorite bar stool.

 2. "Okie From Muskogee"

-With the Vietnam war raging overseas and a spirit of protest permeating pop music, Haggard offered his two cents on draft-dodging, pot-smoking types.
-The slightly tongue-in-cheek song spoke for much of Haggard’s audience at the time (but not necessarily for Haggard and his backing band, the Strangers) and remains his second most-obvious hit.
+With the Vietnam war raging overseas and a spirit of protest permeating pop music, Haggard sang a hit that referenced draft-dodging, pot-smoking types.
+The slightly tongue-in-cheek song spoke for much of Haggard's audience at the time (but not necessarily for Haggard and his backing band, the Strangers) and remains his second most-obvious hit.

 1. "Mama Tried"

-Only Johnny Cash‘s prison albums at San Quentin and Folsom Prison played a larger role in the early formation of outlaw country’s sound and attitude than Haggard’s greatest song.
+Only Johnny Cash's prison albums at San Quentin and Folsom Prison played a more significant role in the early formation of outlaw country's sound and attitude than Haggard's greatest song.
 His classic ode to hard living still provides the soundtrack to rowdy nights and the inspiration for tough yet tender tattoos.
 It entered the Grammy Hall of Fame in 1999.